marthenlt/graalvm-japac-hands-on-lab-02092020/README.md

 > ./gradlew assemble
 >```

+Modify the `Dockerfile` content, find `RUN native-image -cp build/libs/complete-*-all.jar` and change it to `RUN native-image -H:Class=example.micronaut.Application -cp build/libs/complete-*-all.jar`

 Then build a docker image from it, but make sure docker daemon service is already ran.

 ![user input](images/userinput.png)